Backpacking in Norway: The Ultimate Guide From A Super Cheap Foreigner Living in Norway

 Not frugal but cheap.
 Imagine eating tons of hotdogs and ready to cook foods when I started.
 Those were my staples back in the day.

-Here are my Top tips and everything you need to know about backpacking in Norway:
+Here are my Top tips and everything you need to know on backpacking in Norway:

-If you’re in Norway for a week always buy your food from the groceries.I’m not saying the “ready to go” foods but the ingredients that you need to cook your own food.
+If you’re in it for the long run always buy your food from the groceries.I’m not saying the “ready to go” foods but the ingredients that you need to cook your own food.

 It took us 6 months to eat out in restaurants when we had a decent income from our regular jobs.
 That’s how cheap we were and still are.